top of page

 The Phrasal Verb 'Get Down' Explained

-An explanation of the different meanings of the English phrasal verb 'get down', with examples and exercises.
+An explanation of the different meanings of the English phrasal verb 'get down' from a native speaker, with lots of examples in context

 Some people getting down and dancing outside with a guitar